inet-framework/inet-showcases/general/mobility/doc/index.rst

    <!-- In the first example simulation, a single host will be moving in a circle, with some randomness applied. -->

-In the first example simulation, ``host[0]`` will move in a circle using ``CircleMobility``.
-Some random movement will be applied on the circular motion, using ``GaussMarkovMobility``.
-The simulation uses the ``MobilityShowcaseB`` network with one host.
+In the first example simulation, ``host[0]`` will move in a circle using :ned:`CircleMobility`.
+Some random movement will be applied on the circular motion, using :ned:`GaussMarkovMobility`.
+The simulation uses the :ned:`MobilityShowcaseB` network with one host.
 The simulation is defined in the ``Superpositioning1`` configuration in omnetpp.ini: